chakchurina/embedding-model-selection/README.md

 The test follows this logic: if two documents belong to the same category, their embeddings should be closer to their own category title than to the title of the neighboring one.

-To quantify this, we measure the similarity of document embeddings (eg., _Diabetes, Gestational_) with:
+To quantify this, we measure the similarity between documents and category titles.
+For each document in a category, we compare its embedding with
-1. The title of their own category (e.g., "Gestational diabetes").
+1. An embedded title of their own category (e.g., "Gestational diabetes").
-2. The title of the neighboring category (e.g., "Latent autoimmune diabetes in adults").
+2. An embedded title of the neighboring category (e.g., "Latent autoimmune diabetes in adults").

 This evaluation helps assess:
 - Whether the model differentiates between documents from distinct but related categories.